percona/k8sps-docs/docs/cluster-wide.md

 2. Now you should [apply a patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your deployment, supplying the necessary image name with a newer version tag.
-You can find the proper image name for the current Operator release [in the list of certified images](images.md) (for older releases, please refer to the [old releases documentation archive](archive.md)).
+You can find the proper image name for the current Operator release [in the list of certified images](images.md).
     For example, updating to the `{{ release }}` version in the `ps-operator` namespace should look as follows.